SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/databricks-jobs.md

 ### Multi Job Cluster Mode

 In this mode, each component of job would spawn a separate cluster of its own.
+Take a look at the Databricks UI to see multiple cluster mode.

 ![Multi Job Cluster](img/databricks-jobs-multi-cluster-eg.png)